aredotna/building/_posts/2018-05-15-claire-evans.markdown

 **Well if nothing else, your index card method was thematic.**

-When I was interviewing Cathy Marshall, who was a hypertext researcher at Xerox PARC, we were talking about why hypertext as a narrative form never took off.
+When I was interviewing [Cathy Marshall](https://en.wikipedia.org/wiki/Cathy_Marshall_(hypertext_developer)), who was a hypertext researcher at Xerox PARC, we were talking about why hypertext as a narrative form never took off.
 There was a period where computer people and literary people were fascinated by the possibilities of hypertext as a narrative form, but it never really went anywhere besides some CD-ROM games and a few outlier literary works that were interesting and broke through to the mainstream.
 Cathy said, “Well, no one really wrote a potboiler, no one really wrote a romance novel.”
 No one tried to do something with mass appeal, and that might be why it never took off in a real way.
 Except with the Web itself, of course.

 **Something else that Cathy said that did make it into the book was that line about it not being lost—even if you’re writing in a certain mode, and you scrap the entire thing and start over, the first version still informs the final version in some way.**

 Yeah, I’m glad I did it the way I did.
 It probably wasn’t the most efficient method, but it works for me in my mind.
 It helped me make associations that I wouldn’t have made otherwise.

-<iframe class="arena-iframe" width="400" height="500" src="Embed: https://www.are.na/claire-l-evans/women-in-hypertext/embed"></iframe>
+<iframe class="arena-iframe" width="400" height="500" src="https://www.are.na/claire-l-evans/women-in-hypertext/embed"></iframe>

 **How long did writing the book take you?**

-About 2 years and change.
+Two years and change.
 I wrote it in blocks.
 I was also touring and making music at the same time.
 Somewhere on my computer I have a photo series—which I should make an Are.na channel out of, actually—of all the places where I tried to write my book.
 Weird janky backstage rooms and coat closets and hotel rooms and seats in the back of the van and airport lounges.
 All the places where you end up trying to squeeze in computer time when you’re traveling.

 **When did the idea to write the book start to form in earnest?
 Were you writing parts of this already as a journalist?**

 Kind of.
-I was working on this series for Motherboard, where I used to work, about lost female computer stories.
+I was working on this series for _Motherboard_, where I used to work, about lost female computer stories.
 I was writing about [Theresa Duncan](https://motherboard.vice.com/en_us/article/z4mgmy/the-quest-to-resurrect-three-of-the-90s-most-important-cd-rom-games-for-girls) and about cyberfeminism.
 I didn’t necessarily have a goal in mind, I was just carving out a space to explore women in computing because I was interested in those stories myself.
 I was three pieces into that series when I realized there was a huge amount of material there.
 I could just blog forever about this stuff, or I could save these text documents to a folder and turn it into a book.
 I wanted to spend way more time chewing on that material than online journalism allowed.

 I always knew that if I were to write a book, I would write it about the Internet.
 I became a writer online, I cut my teeth as a person who writes for a public in the golden age of blogging.
 I have a relationship to writing that is profoundly mediated by the screen.
 I was just waiting for the right book about the Internet—a book that made sense for me, and that would be nutritious for me to work on for a long period of time, and also nutritious for the world, that could hopefully be a net positive.
 When I made the connection that I could write about the Internet but I could also write about women, it was a done deal.

-**It’s incredible how comprehensive Broad Band is, just focusing on women in a history that typically includes very few.
-I’m curious if from a writing standpoint if there times where, because you are taking such a specific angle to a much broader history, you were worried about leaving out swaths of it in service of this idea.**
+**It’s incredible how comprehensive _Broad Band_ is, just focusing on women in a history that typically includes very few.I'm curious if, from a writing standpoint, there were times where because you are taking such a specific angle to a much broader history, you were worried about leaving out swaths of it in service of this idea.**

 I think about the book as an addendum to the existing history.
 There have been many scholarly books, and popular books, about the history of computing and the Internet.
 Those books tend to ignore the women in the room.
 I don’t think of my book so much as a replacement for those books as additional material, just a wider lens on the situation.
 I never felt like I had to go over the material that’s already been covered ad nauseam in other histories.
 It’s not my job to tell those stories again.
 It’s my job to add dimension to those existing stories.